Taco Bell Logo

 Taco Bell Logo 1985-1994

-This is a friendly logo that was used in some points until 2010 inclusive.
+This friendly logo was used at some points until 2010 inclusive.
 The designers changed the aggressive writing style by adding streamlined and smoothness to the letters.
-But they nevertheless supplemented the rounding with sharp protrusions, and for the “T” and “B,” they made original hats with a hook on the left side.
+But they supplemented the rounding with sharp protrusions, and for the “T” and “B,” they made original hats with a hook on the left side.
 The bar at “A” is slightly curved upward, as is the middle stroke at the letter “E.” There is a bell above the brand name.
 It is yellow with a red line and a green oval.
 The call is depicted on a red background with two yellow stripes at the bottom.

 1992 – 1994